DoubleHelixApp/doublehelixapp.github.io/docs/index.md

 DoubleHelix is a tool designed for manipulating and extracting data from files representing whole-sequenced human genomes.
 It provides functionality to load, parse, filter, transform, and analyze genomic data.

-DoubleHelix is an attempt to re-engineering an existing tool called [WGSE](https://wgse.io).
+DoubleHelix is providing a set of similar features to [WGSE](https://wgse.io) but they are different products and they don't share any code.
 See the [FAQs](#faqs) to see how they differs.
-WGSE and DoubleHelix are heavily relying on a suite of existing tools called [samtools](https://samtools.github.io/) but they provide a more user-friendly interface.
+DoubleHelix is heavily relying and provide a more user-friendly interface to a suite of existing tools called [samtools](https://samtools.github.io/).

 ### Launch
-WGSE runs on Windows and Linux.
-It should work also on MacOS but was never tested on it.
+DoubleHelix runs on Windows, Linux, and MacOS.
 Follow the installation procedure below according to your OS.
 The only currently supported way to install `DoubleHelix` is with a pypi package.
 This require python and pip installed.
 Note DoubleHelix is still in alpha state and many things are not working or they may broke unexpectedly.